 For a long time, the Dubai food scene and Emirati cuisine were rather understated in the United Arab Emirates.
-However, this has now started to change with the many new exciting restaurants opening all over the city.
+However, Dubai food experiences have now started to change, with the many new exciting restaurants opening all over the city.
 From unusual bread and cakes to Arabic coffee and camel burgers.

 Before an increase in food tourism, the Dubai food scene wasn’t at fine dining restaurants but found in Emirati homes.
 It wasn’t so much that eating out wasn’t popular, but more a case of there wasn’t really the options.

 This is now completely different, as Dubai has established itself as a fabulous cosmopolitan city.
 Offering tourists a host of authentic eating experiences and a true sense of the modern food scene in Dubai.
 This means that Middle Eastern cuisine is now attracting a much wider international foodie market.

 Discover the Dubai food scene for yourself, by making a food and drink tour part of your holiday.
 Alternatively, take a look at the best restaurants and Dubai food experiences below and book online:

 You cannot visit Dubai without pre-booking a table at Gordon Ramsey’s Hell’s Kitchen at Caesars Palace!
 This is Gordon Ramsey’s latest fabulous restaurant, where an open kitchen offers a top dining experience.
 Inside the restaurant, it is just like being on the hit TV show, and you will feel as though you are on the set of Hell’s Kitchen.

 Some of Ramsay’s best dishes include Eggs in Purgatory, Beef Wellington, and a wicked Sticky Toffee Pudding!
 There is an extensive a la carte menu with plenty of starters and desserts to suit everyone.